aghlam/apt-assignment02-m2/README.md

 ### Minor Enhancements
 - Make tiles show their colour but leave mosaic colourless lowercase because its easier to identify what has been moved
+- Print both mosaics side-by-side to see what opponents have

 ### Major Enhancements